-In 2014, a large-scale two-year study inFinlandin healthy older adults at increased risk of cognitive decline and dementia (the Finnish Geriatric Intervention Study to Prevent Cognitive Impairment and Disability, or FINGER Study) found that a two-year combination therapy involving physical exercise, nutrition, cognitive stimulation, and self-monitoring of heart health risk factors had a protective effect on cognitive function.
-FINGER and U.S. POINTER join other similar efforts around the globe in a worldwide consortium, World Wide FINGER (WW-FINGERS).
-WW-FINGERS will align these research efforts across the globe focused on the prevention of Alzheimer's disease and other dementias.
+In 2014, a large-scale two-year study inFinlandin healthy older adults at increased risk of cognitive decline and dementia (the Finnish Geriatric Intervention Study to Prevent Cognitive Impairment and Disability, or FINGER Study) reported that a two-year combination therapy simultaneously targeting physical exercise, nutritional guidance, cognitive stimulation, and self-monitoring of heart health risk factors had a protective effect on cognitive function.
+FINGER and U.S. POINTER join other similar efforts around the globe in a worldwide consortium, World Wide FINGERS (WW-FINGERS).
+WW-FINGERS will align these research efforts focused on the prevention of Alzheimer's disease and other dementias across the globe.

-The Alzheimer's Association is providing $20 million to fund U.S. POINTER.
-Participants will be evaluated for changes in cognition every six months and at the conclusion of the two-year trial using gold-standard cognitive assessment tools to determine the effectiveness of the interventions.
-In addition, researchers will also examine the effect of interventions on other outcomes in the study, such as vascular and metabolic health, physical function, mood and general measures of quality of life.
+The Alzheimer's Association is providing funding for U.S. POINTER.
+Volunteers will be evaluated for changes in cognition every six months using gold-standard cognitive assessment tools.
+Vascular and metabolic health, physical function, mood and quality of life will also be assessed.

 "We must test all options to treat and prevent this horrible disease.
 We must find the answers for the millions dying with Alzheimer's and their families, and the tens of millions more who will become affected if we do not act now.
 The Alzheimer's Association is extremely proud to launch this clinical trial with our scientific partners."